lotteanna/Bioinformatics/GBS_BayEnv.md

 BAYENV:
 1) Variance covariance matrix with subset, multiple runs
-2) Check convergence MCMC runs/correlation matrices (cov2cor in R)
+2) Check convergence MCMC runs/correlation matrices (cov2cor in R) # not in this walkthrough
 3) XTX on subset —> identify outliers
 4) remove outliers original subset and repeat 1&2
 5) Env/xtx  on complete dataset (using corrected variance/covariance matrix)